Ethics for Case Managers

 - Resistance to starting the brain death protocol due to personal difficulties dealing with death

-ETHICS AND INVOLUNTARY COMMITMENT FOR PATIENTS AT HIGH RISK FOR SUICIDE
+ETHICS AND INVOLUNTARY HOSPITALIZATION FOR PATIENTS AT HIGH RISK FOR SUICIDE

-Involuntary commitment means placing a person in a psychiatric hospital or unit without their consent.
+Involuntary hospitalization (or commitment) means placing a person in a psychiatric hospital or unit without their consent.
 The laws governing involuntary hospitalization vary from state to state, but in general, they confine involuntary commitment to persons who are mentally ill and/or under the influence of drugs or alcohol and are deemed to be in imminent danger of harming themselves or others.
 In the United States, the maximum initial time for involuntary commitment is usually 3 to 5 days.
-If the person is not discharged on or before the 3- to 5-day limit because more treatment is necessary, a court order may be sought to extend the involuntary commitment.
+If the person is not discharged on or before the 3- to 5-day limit because more treatment is necessary, a court order may be sought to extend the involuntary commitment (Caruso, n.d.).

 The question of whether or not involuntary hospitalization is ethically justified remains open for consideration.
 The ethical principles of autonomy, beneficence, nonmaleficence, and justice all come into play when a decision is being made regarding the disposition of a patient considering suicide, but they provide nominal protection to the suicidal patient.